Double precision (64-bit) floating-point numbers in IEEE 754 representation.

 epsilon : Float

-considers numerical erros, see comment above.
+The epsilon considers numerical errors, see comment above.

-Equivalent to not equal(x, y, epsilon)
+Equivalent to not equal(x, y, epsilon).

 Special cases: